Lemon Chicken Orzo

 Instructions

-• Season the chicken with the salt, pepper, Italian seasoning, and paprika.
+• Season the chicken with the ¾ teaspoon of the salt, Italian seasoning, paprika and black pepper.
 Heat 1 tablespoon olive oil in a large skillet over medium heat.
-Add the chicken and sear until golden and cooked through, 4–5 minutes per side.
+Add the chicken and sear for 8-10 minutes per side, depending on the thickness of the chicken, until golden and cooked through.
 Transfer to a cutting board and rest; slice once cooled slightly.

-• In the same skillet, heat the remaining olive oil and sauté the garlic for 30 seconds.
-Add the orzo and toast, stirring often, for about 2 minutes.
+• In the same skillet, lower the heat to medium-low, heat the remaining olive oil and sauté the garlic for 30 seconds.
+Add the orzo and toast for 2 minutes, stirring often.

-• Pour in the broth, stirring to loosen any bits from the bottom.
-Bring to a simmer and cook uncovered for 12–15 minutes, stirring often, until the orzo is tender.
+• Pour in the broth and the remaining salt, stirring to loosen any bits from the bottom.
+Bring to a simmer and cook uncovered for 12–15 minutes, stirring often, until the orzo is tender and the broth is mostly absorbed.

-• Add the spinach and milk, and stir until the spinach starts to wilt.
+• Add the spinach and milk, and stir until the the milk is absorbed.

 • Remove from heat and stir in the Parmesan cheese and lemon zest.
 Add the lemon juice slowly, stirring as you go.